zojer-studio/substrate/content/What is the substrate?.md

 But you can practice sitting in the middle.
 The Taoists call this [[Wu Wei (無為)]]; a state of doing-non-doing.
 And it is by following your wu wei that you are able to learn the richest lessons life has to offer.

-With much help, I've come to discover that [[Our purpose in life is to learn lessons]]—and it is from this atomic concept that everything follows suit.
+With much help, I've come to discover that [[The purpose of life is to learn lessons]]—and it is from this atomic concept that everything follows suit.

 When all this clicks for you, that's where you really get pulled into realizing: there is some real, funky stuff going on in this universe.